ibm-cloud-docs/vpc/about-contract.md

 The `env` section is also one of the most important sections in a contract.
 The `env` section of a contract deals with information that is specific to the cloud environment and is not known to the workload persona.
 This section is created by the deployer persona.

-The three subsections for the `env` section are:
+The subsections for the `env` section are:
+* type: env.
+This subsection is mandatory.
 * [`logging`](#hpcr_contract_env_log).
 This subsection is mandatory.
 * [`volumes`](#hpcr_contract_env_vol).
 This subsection must be used only when there is a data volume attached.
 * [`signingKey`](#hpcr_contract_env_signkey).
 This subsection must be used only when you want to use a contract signature.